SamBumgardner/Floe/readme.md

 * Quick summary:
 This is a game for our CSC450 project.
 It involves battling global warming.
+Floe is a puzzle game with procedurally generated levels.
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)